More Points of Pride

 - From a recent Aug 2012–May 2013 graduates survey, 19.3% of alumni had previously worked for their current employer, most commonly as an intern or co-op student and 33% of Miami students are engaged in independent research.

 - Once again, Miami's Gamma Gamma chapter of Pi Sigma Epsilon in the Farmer School of Business has been named top chapter in the nation.
-Competing alongside 70 chapters, they earned the 2012 Lewis F. Gordon Top Gold Chapter Award—their ninth over the last 14 years.
-(2013)
+In addition to the Lewis F. Gordon national title and Top Adviser honor, Miami’s chapter received awards for Top Marketing Project, Top Marketing Research Project, Top Public Relations Strategy, Top Sales Project, Top Service Project and Recruitment Fair Challenge Winner.
+(2014)

 - The Miami University chapter of Best Buddies, an organization that promotes inclusion and friendship for people with intellectual disabilities, received the inaugural "Group Volunteer of the Year" award from the Butler County Board of Developmental Disabilities.
 (March 2011)